domitix/CleverWeather/README.md

 # CleverWeather
 #### IoT app that allows you to create random values, send them to your Azure IoT hub and visualize them.
+##### CleverWeather was created for Internet of Things course at Sapienza University of Rome.

 ## Important elements of the repository